maemreyo/alboutpy/py-dsa/algorithms/searching/README.md

 ## Binary Search
 - The pre-requisite of the binary search algorithm is sorted data.
 The algorithm iteratively divides a list into two parts and keeps a track of the lowest and highest indices until it finds the value it is looking for.
 - Implementation: [Binary Search](binary.py)

+### Performance Analysis
+- Binary search is so named because at each iteration, the algorithm bifurcates the data into two parts.
+If the data has _N_ items, it will take a maximum of _O(logN)_ steps to iterate.
+This means that the algorithm has an _O(logN)_ runtime.